-The subfloor is most often a structural layer of plywood, but it can also be concrete or other materials.
+The subfloor is often a structural layer of plywood, but it can also be concrete or other materials.
 It covers the floor joists and forms the foundation for the other layers.
 The underlayment sits on top of the subfloor and underneath the bamboo floor.

-- For nail down installations, the typical underlayment to be used is 15 lb asphalt-saturated felt paper or red rosin paper.
+- The typical underlayment for nail down installations is 15 lb asphalt-saturated felt paper or red rosin paper.
 They help reduce wood-on-wood squeaking.

 When To Install The Flooring Under Cabinets

-In the majority of nail down and glue down installations, professional flooring installers advise putting down the whole floor before adding islands and cabinets.
+In most nail down and glue down installations, professional flooring installers advise putting down the whole floor before adding islands and cabinets.

 - It helps ensure countertops will be at the proper height.

 - Changing the configuration of cabinetry in the future won’t require a new floor.

 - Islands and cabinets are protected from inadvertent damage during floor installation.